-Recently, inflation levels have been at their highest point in nearly 40 years, and the Federal Reserve has begun an aggressive campaign to raise certain benchmark interest rates in an effort to combat inflation.
-During any periods of rising inflation fixed income securities markets may experience heightened levels of interest rate, volatility and liquidity risk.
-Interest rate increases could cause the value of any fund, such as the Fund, that invests in fixed-income securities to decrease.
+Recently, there have been inflationary price movements.
+As such, fixed income securities markets may experience heightened levels of interest rate, volatility and liquidity risk.
+As discussed more under "Interest Rate Risk," the Federal Reserve has been raising interest rates from historically low levels and may continue to raise interest rates.
+Any additional interest rate increases in the future could cause the value of any fund, such as the Fund that invests in fixed income securities to decrease.